TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 The Job Model
 -------------

 The *Job object* models jobs both in memory and in the database.
-The fields in the Job object have changed in the redesigned Job Service when compared to the legacy system.
-These differences are visible on APIs that return Job objects, such as job submission or query.
+The fields in the Job object have changed in the redesigned Jobs Service when compared to the legacy system.
+These differences are visible on APIs that return Job objects, such as job submission or job queries.
 The following tables document changes to the Job object.

 **Renamed Job Fields**